U.S. Sugar 148: Excursion service in New Jersey and ownership changes

 In the 1960s, USSC began to retire most of their steam locomotives in favor of diesel power, including No. 148 who was the last one to be removed from the USSC roster.
 In September 1968, it was purchased by Sam Freeman, who restored it to operation in 1970 to use the locomotive in excursion service on the Black River and Western Railroad in Ringoes, New Jersey.
 In 1973, the No. 148 locomotive was sent to the New Hope and Ivyland Railroad workshop in New Hope, Pennsylvania, for repair work to its boiler and running gear.
-In 1974, it was moved to the Morristown and Erie Railway, which ran along the Whippany River and 9 mi out of Whippany, New Jersey.
+In 1974, it was moved to the Whippany-Toonerville Railroad, which ran along the Whippany River and 9 mi out of Whippany, New Jersey on the Morristown and Erie Railway (ME) line.
+The locomotive's tender was also lettered Whippany River to reflect its home base.

 In September 1975, No. 148 took part in recreating the Jersey Central's (CNJ) Blue Comet train on former Erie rails between Ridgewood and Waldwick, New Jersey.
 On October 25, No. 148 was temporarily leased by the Main Line Steam Foundation, and it pulled a doubleheader excursion with Canadian Pacific 972 on the Lehigh Valley (LV) mainline from Bethlehem, Pennsylvania to South Plainfield, New Jersey and return.
-The foundation planned to retain both locomotives for a second doubleheader excursion on December 6 on the CNJ mainline from Raritan to Bay Head, but No. 972 was sidelined from mechanical problems, so the consist had to be reduced, and No. 148 pulled the train solo.
+The foundation planned to retain both locomotives for a second doubleheader excursion on December 6 from Raritan to Bay Head via CNJ and New York and Long Branch (NY&LB) trackages, but No. 972 was sidelined from mechanical problems, so the consist had to be reduced, and No. 148 pulled the train solo.
 Tom Snyder, the host of The Tomorrow Show, was on board the excursion with camera crews, and No. 148 subsequently appeared in one of The Tomorrow Show segments.

-When No. 148 became inoperable in 1977 and Freeman died in 1983, the locomotive was donated to the Valley Railroad in Essex, Connecticut and was sold off to Bob Carr in Traverse City, Michigan five years later.
-(Note: During this time, the Strasburg Rail Road of Pennsylvania had considered acquiring and restoring No. 148 for use in their tourist operations, but they subsequently settled on Norfolk and Western 475, instead.)
+When No. 148 became inoperable in 1977 and Freeman died in 1983, the locomotive was donated to the Valley Railroad (VALE) in Essex, Connecticut and was sold off to Bob Carr in Traverse City, Michigan five years later.
+In 1990, the Strasburg Rail Road (SRC) of Pennsylvania had considered acquiring No. 148 for use in pulling their tourist trains, but no negotiations were made.
 In 2000, No. 148 was sold to a Missouri-based firm, Zerr's Historic Steam Train, and they disassembled the locomotive for an overhaul, with the intention of using it to power tourist trains between Traverse City, Williamsburg, and Kingsley.
 In 2005, the disassembled No. 148 locomotive was sold again to the Denver and Rio Grande Historical Foundation in Monte Vista, Colorado, who originally planned to continue the locomotive's restoration and operate it for tourist operations on the former Denver and Rio Grande Western branch line between South Fork and Creede, Colorado, but never succeeded it due to the 2008 financial crisis.